Portland-Bit-Devs/bitcoin-heroes/README.md

          ** deploy uses 'dist/bitcoin-heroes' folder
          ** use 'Hosting: Configure files for Firebase Hosting' option ** say NO to index.html overwrites
-    firebase deploy OR firebase deploy --only hosting
+    firebase deploy OR firebase deploy --only hosting:bitcoin-heroes

 ## Development server